TosbackCgusBridge-Bot/CGUs-versions/Agame/Privacy Policy.md

 Switch to Mobile View

-Copyright © 2015 SPIL GAMES B.V.
-All rights reserved.
+Copyright © 2015 SPIL GAMES All rights reserved.

 *   Terms of Use
 *   Privacy Policy